prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 In this case, since the appender has logging level `TRACE`, all the log messages will be sent to the Standard Output.

-In the third level instead, it is possibile to customize the level of a specific logger.
+In the third level instead, it is possible to customize the level of a specific logger.

 ```xml
 <configuration>